Strings in Java vs Strings in C++

 What if we don't provide the null character?

-In the program above, we explicitly mentioned null character at the end of greet array.
+In the program above, we explicitly mentioned a null character at the end of the greet array.
 However, when the size of the array(which is 6 in this case) is greater than the number of characters within curly braces, the C language implicitly fills the remaining places with the null character.

 Example: